Tivoli Variety Theatre

 The Tivoli Variety Theatre in Dublin, Ireland, started life as the Conciliation Hall in 1834.
 Located on Burgh Quay, Dublin 2; It was built as a meeting place for Daniel O'Connell's Repeal Association.

-In 1897, it was rebuilt as a concert hall called the Grand Lyric Hall and changed name to the Lyric Theatre of Varieties the following year.
+In 1897, it was rebuilt as a concert hall called the Grand Lyric Hall and changed its name to the Lyric Theatre of Varieties the following year.
 It became known as the Tivoli in 1901.
-It was a modest sized music hall with seating for 1252 patrons.
+It was a modest-sized music hall with seating for 1252 patrons.

 The Tivoli closed in 1928 but for a short time continued to show cine-variety on Sunday nights.
 It finally closed in 1930, and the building became the home of the Irish Press newspaper group.

 A replacement Tivoli Theatre opened elsewhere in the city in 1934 and closed in 2019.